 Cranberry sauces and relishes often taste too tart or astringent for my taste, the berry’s tannin not at all helped along by the common addition of orange juice, zest, or rinds.
 Give me pears with the cranberries, however, and I am happy.
 This recipe hails from a 1991 Gourmet magazine.
 I have made it a couple of different ways over the years – with maple syrup instead of the brown sugar, with chopped figs substituting for the raisins – but I would never think of swapping out the pears.
 They tame the acidity with their mellow and sweet juiciness.
 Omit or reduce the red pepper flake if you don’t like heat.

 - 12 ounces of cranberries, picked over, shriveled or spoiled berries discarded

 - 1/2 cup dark brown sugar, packed

 - 2 teaspoons freshly grated lemon zest

 - 1/2 teaspoon dried hot red pepper flakes

 - 1/4 cup cider vinegar, unfiltered if you can find it

 - 1/4 teaspoon salt

-In a heavy-bottomed saucepan combine the cranberries, syrup, figs, pears, lemon zest, ginger, red pepper flakes, onion, vinegar, mustard seeds and salt.
+In a heavy-bottomed saucepan combine the cranberries, brown sugar, raisins, pears, lemon zest, ginger, red pepper flakes, onion, vinegar, mustard seeds and salt.